CudaText-addons/cuda_fmt_astyle/readme/readme.txt

 according to CudaText bitness (32- or 64-bit) and Python version.
 Seems that site doesn't have the version for Python 3.8, so find the package elsewhere.
+The .whl files are ZIP files, so just unzip them.
+Unzip folder "pyastyle" to the folder [CudaText]/py, so you must have the file "[CudaText]/py/pyastyle/__init__.py".

 Author: Alexey Torgashin (CudaText)